-Due to the lack of magnetraction, Lionel had a problem with this unit gaining enough traction to pull a string of cars.
-Even though the motor had a "traction tire," this was not enough, and the 1965 and 1966 productions have a metal weight secured to the underside of the body.
+Due to the lack of magnetraction on this power unit, Lionel had a problem with gaining enough traction to pull a string of cars.
+Even though the motor had a "traction tire," on one power axle, this was not enough.
+The 1965 and 1966 productions have a metal weight secured to the underside of the body to aid in the tractive effort.
 This required a modification to the body to accept the screws that held this weight in place.

 |